fortinet/fortidast-jenkins/README.md

 # Overview

-The FortiPenTest Jenkins Plugin integrates with the Jenkins' build process, triggers automated FortiPenTest scans as part of the build process inside of the Jenkins CI platform.
+The FortiDAST Jenkins Plugin integrates with the Jenkins' build process, triggers automated FortiDAST scans as part of the build process inside of the Jenkins CI platform.
 It can be configured to trigger either Quick Scan or Full Scan on the provided scan URL.

 Download Jenkins from <https://jenkins.io/download/>.
 It works on platforms such as Windows, Linux distributions, and in Docker containers.
-You can integrate FortiPenTest with Jenkins so that your builds can trigger a scan.
+You can integrate FortiDAST with Jenkins so that your builds can trigger a scan.

-# 1.Compiling, Installing and Configuring FortiPenTest Jenkins Plugin
+# 2.Compiling, Installing and Configuring FortiDAST Jenkins Plugin

-## 1.1.
-Compiling FortiPenTest Jenkins Plugin
+## 2.1.
+Compiling FortiDAST Jenkins Plugin

 -   Jenkins is based on Java, so to build Jenkins plugins you need to install a Java Development Kit (JDK).
 Recent Jenkins releases